qrst07/cloudmc-standard-kb/en/basic-concepts/what-is-object-storage.md

 ---
-title: "What is Object Storage?"
+title: "What is object storage?"
 slug: what-is-object-storage
 ---

-According to Wikipedia, **Object Storage** is described as "a storage architecture that manages data as objects, as opposed to other storage architectures like file systems which manage data as a file hierarchy and block storage which manages data as blocks within sectors and tracks."

-Still not very clear isn't it?
-Let's add some more details!

-**Object Storage** is essentially a different way of storing, organizing and accessing data.
-This kind of platform provides a storage infrastructure to store files with lots of metadata added to them – referred to as objects.
-With Object Storage, there is no file system hierarchy.
-Users typically access object storage through applications that uses a REST API (an internet protocol, optimized for online applications).
-This makes object storage ideal for all online, cloud, environments.
-When objects are stored, an identifier is created to locate the object in the pool.
-Applications can very quickly retrieve the right data for the users through the object identifier or by querying the metadata (information about the objects, like the name, when it was created, by who etc.).
-This approach enables significantly faster access and much less overhead than locating a fi le through a traditional file system.
+**Object storage** is a service that allows a stored file to be accessed via a URL.
+The [object storage architecture](https://en.wikipedia.org/wiki/Object_storage) enables many possibilities, including significantly faster access, ease of sharing files, and much less overhead than locating a file through a traditional file system.

+A traditional file system requires a file to be stored in a specific location on a disk, and it locates that file within a hierarchy of directories (eg, **/data/shared/my-big-data.zip**).
+This is sensible for an individual working on a local workstation.
+Object storage, on the other hand, treats a file as an *object*: something to be retrieved using its URL, similar to a Web page or an image (eg, **https://objects.acme.com/public/my-big-data.zip**).
+Because the file is referenced by a URL, it becomes irrelevant whether the file is local or remote.

+This approach makes object storage ideal for cloud computing environments where, for example, a file's data could be physically distributed across multiple locations.
+Files in object storage are typically accessed through applications that use a REST API.
+Applications can retrieve very quickly a required file through the object's URL.

-## General Capabilities
+### General capabilities

 - Provides redundant, scalable object storage using clusters of standardized servers capable of storing petabytes of data
-- Distributed storage system for static data such as virtual machine images, photo storage, email storage, backups and archives.
-Having no central "brain" or master point of control provides greater scalability, redundancy and durability.
+- Distributed storage system for static data such as virtual machine images, photo storage, email storage, backups, and archives.
+Having no central point of control provides greater scalability, redundancy, and durability.
 - Objects and files are written to multiple disk drives spread throughout servers in the data center, with the software responsible for ensuring data replication and integrity across the cluster.
 - Storage clusters scale horizontally simply by adding new servers.
-Should a server or hard drive fail, the system replicates its content from other active nodes to new locations in the cluster.
+Should a disk or even an entire server fail, the system replicates its content from other active nodes to new locations in the cluster.

-## Use Cases
+### Use Cases

-Object Storage has a lot of potential use cases, we won't list them all here.
-But here are some examples that may guide your thoughts:
+Object storage has a number of potential use cases.
+Here are just a few examples of the possibilities:

-- Archiving/Backup (ie. Logs, Backups, Database Dumps, etc.)
-- Web Files (ie. Images, Videos, Static Content, etc.)
+- Archiving and backup of logs, user data, database dumps, etc
+- Web content such as images, videos, static files, etc
-- Document Sharing
+- Document sharing
-- Monitoring Metrics
-- etc.
+- Long-term storage for monitoring metrics